cizordj/i3-colorblocks/readme.txt

 Dependencies on Debian Sid:

-dunst i3 i3lock-fancy polybar xwallpaper fonts-font-awesome xdg-utils sensible-utils alsa-utils fonts-firacode flameshot xautolock numlockx
+dunst i3 polybar xwallpaper fonts-font-awesome xdg-utils sensible-utils alsa-utils fonts-firacode flameshot xautolock numlockx suckless-tools

 It is recommended to use i3-gaps instead of the normal one because this shell script contains configuration related to gaps